Klaryce/FinalYearProject/README.md

 README updated in 2023 (figures were produced in May 2021).

 This is the final year project of the author's bachelor's degree.
-Thank Professor Michael Sioutis and Dr Zhiguo Long for providing the auxiliary code (below in (1)) and the code for consistency checking (ppc.py).
 The contribution is fourfold.

-(1) Reorganized the auxiliary code (helpfuncs.py, glob.py, inverse.py, parsecsp.py).
+(1) Reorganized the auxiliary code. *

 (2) Reproduced the evolutionary algorithm EAMQ https://dl.acm.org/doi/abs/10.1145/3200947.3201021 .